 - Plug-and-play compatibility

 - Expensive for a Bluetooth dongle

 - Not as stable outside official Sony programs

 Which to Use?

 Now that we have introduced the three primary ways of connecting the DualShock 4 controller to your computer, you are probably wondering which would suit you best?

 If you are using a PC running on Windows, we recommend using DS4Windows.

 Simply because it is the most stable and reliable piece of software for this purpose, true, Steam can be more convenient if you are primarily a Steam user – especially if you like using Big Picture on your TV – but the truth is, there are other platforms out there.

 We do not recommend the official Sony Bluetooth adaptor for the very reason previously mentioned – it is expensive and without enough features or stability to justify that price tag.

 With Mac, your options are more limited.
-While a Mac will automatically register input from a DualShock 4 controller when connected, the only way to get any sort of customizability is through Steam.
+While a Mac automatically registers input from a DualShock 4 controller when connected, the only way to get any options of customization is through Steam.